7 Ways to use iBonds® ETFs to help your clients and your practice

 KEY TAKEAWAYS

-• Today’s elevated interest rates present an opportunity to revisit client portfolios.
+• Today’s evolving interest rate environment presents an opportunity to revisit client portfolios.

 • iBonds ETFs can be a versatile tool for clients with varying objectives.

-With the fed funds rate at its highest level in 22 years,1 financial advisors have a golden opportunity to revisit client portfolios, which BlackRock's analysis suggests are on average underweight fixed income and overweight cash.2
+With interest rates still at elevated levels1 and the Fed likely to cut rates further, financial advisors still have an opportunity to revisit client portfolios, which BlackRock's analysis suggests are on average underweight duration and overweight cash.2

 Whether your clients are investing in fixed-income for the first time or are seasoned pros, iBonds ETFs are a way for advisors to help clients solve some of today’s investing challenges -- and plan for tomorrow’s needs.